Choose from the following:

 Phone: 801-240-4383

-The building, named in honor of Joseph Smith, who restored the LDS Church, was formerly the elegant Hotel Utah.
+The building, named in honor of Joseph Smith, who restored the LDS Church, was formerly the elegant Hotel Utah built in 1911.
 It is listed on the National Registry of Historic Buildings.
 Tours are available.
 See the current film in the Legacy Theater.
 Admission is free, but you will need tickets to enter.
 For tickets, please call: 801-240-4383.
 The Family Search Center is also located in the Joseph Smith Building.
 Several restaurants are located here as well as numerous rooms where receptions, conventions, meetings, etc may be held.

 50 W. North Temple